- 01. What Is Anime?

-Searching for a website to learn Japanese London?
+Searching for a website to learn Japanese New York?
 Use Superprof now.

-In airports, in railway stations, on school buses, on snacks and on bottle water, you’ll find images from anime almost anywhere you look.
+In airports, in railway stations, on school buses, on snacks, and on bottled water, you'll find images from anime almost anywhere you look.

 As we said above, anime has become associated with Japan – for better or for worse.
 Whilst this sounds obvious – because it all comes from Japan – the point is a bit of a different one.